Reducing IT Support Costs is a Bad IT Strategy (and This is What You Need to Do About It)

 It might be poor support, but I chose to call it “suboptimal” support because I don’t believe that anyone comes into work to do a bad job.
 Instead, think of this as many IT service desks being limited by what they know about their performance and the impact – both positive and negative – it has on the employees they serve.

 I appreciate that most IT service desks will already operate some form of customer satisfaction mechanism – but how well does your customer satisfaction score reflect your performance?
-I could list a number of flaws with traditional customer satisfaction mechanisms (and how they offer up a false sense of security) but I think the image below will provide far greater insight into where many IT support organizations are right now.
+I could list a number of flaws with traditional customer satisfaction mechanisms (and how they offer up a false sense of security) but I think the image below will provide far greater insight into where many IT support organisations are right now.
 (And please appreciate that these values reflect both newer HappySignals customers, who are just starting out on their employee experience journey, and those who have already improved their service and support capabilities significantly).

 (based on 306k pieces of feedback over the last six months)